 Florida: A Beach Vacation

 Contrary to popular belief, there are plenty of things you can get for free in Florida.
-If you like seafood, you can dive for your own scallops in the Big Bend region from June until September.
+If you like seafood, you can dive for your own scallops in parts of the Big Bend area on Florida’s west coast in the summer, provided you have a state recreational saltwater fishing license.
 Local restaurants will even prepare them for you.
 If you’re not a fan of seafood, beachgoers can beat the heat at Sun Splash Park in Daytona Beach.
-It offers free admission and four acres of fun for the whole family.
+It offers free admission and 600 feet of direct beachfront access.

-Georgia: Activities Within Martin Luther King, Jr. National Historical Park
+Georgia: Martin Luther King Jr. National Historical Park

 Idaho: Encounters With Wildlife